Flurdeh/Youtube-Resources/README.md

 -   [Bensound](https://www.bensound.com/) [©️](https://www.bensound.com/licensing) - Very popular website that many content creators have been using for their videos.
 -   [ccMixter](http://ccmixter.org/)  -  [©️](http://ccmixter.org/how-to-attribute-ccmixter-tracks) Lots of tracks to use with a wide variety.
 -   [Free Music Archive](http://freemusicarchive.org/)  - An library of high-quality audio downloads directed by  [WFMU](https://wfmu.org/).
 Has music under every type of license.
--   [Freesound](https://freesound.org/)  -  [©️](https://freesound.org/help/about/)  Collaborative database of audio snippets, samples, recordings and bleeps.
+-   [Freesound](https://freesound.org/)  - A database of music, sounds, samples and recordings.
+Each file has its own license, but has many under the CC0 license.
--   [Internet Archive’s Netlabels Collection](https://archive.org/details/netlabels)  -  [©️](https://creativecommons.org/)  Netlabels collection hosts complete, freely downloadable/streamable.
 -   [Jamendo](https://www.jamendo.com/start)  -  [©️](https://creativecommons.org/)  Independent music community with a large collect of creative commons licensed music.
 -   [Jukedeck](https://www.jukedeck.com/)  -  [©️](https://www.jukedeck.com/licensing)  Machine learning powered royalty-free original music.
 -   [Sound Image](http://soundimage.org/)  -  [©️](https://creativecommons.org/licenses/by/4.0/)  Over 1000 tracks of free music and sound effects for your projects by Eric Matyas.